godswearhats/jquery-ui-rotatable/README.md

 You can disable/enable the rotation using `$('#target').rotatable('enable');` and `$('#target').rotatable('disable');`.

 Holding down the shift key while rotating will allow rotation at in 15 degree increments.
+Hovering over an element and rotating the scrollwheel (or equivalent) will cause the element to rotate.

 ### Demo